academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

 <a name="task05"></a>

-# Task 5: Create a multivariate time series forecasting model with Granite
+# Task 5: Build a multivariate time series forecasting model with Granite

 IBM’s open-source Granite Time Series models are pre-trained for multivariate time-series forecasting.
 The idea of utilizing tiny pre-trained models with 1-3 million parameters for time-series forecasting were first introduced in this series.
 In this lab, you build a scikit-learn model using a sample notebook.